CriticalMoments/CMSaasStarter/README.md

 - [Community adapters](https://sveltesociety.dev/components#adapters) including Github pages, AppEngine, Azure, and more
 - [Supabase](https://supabase.com/docs/guides/getting-started/quickstarts/sveltekit) if you want one host for everything.
 Note: they do charge $10 a month for custom domains, unlike Cloudflare.

+## Setup Admin Emailer -- Optional

+SaaS Starter includes an admin emailer for sending yourself email notifications when important events happen, such as a new user creating their profile.
+This let's you monitor your app and respond to users without watching the database.

+Provide email SMTP credientials in your environment variables: `PRIVATE_SMTP_HOST`, `PRIVATE_SMTP_PORT`, `PRIVATE_SMTP_USER`, `PRIVATE_SMTP_PASS`.
+You can use any SMTP providers such as Gmail, Sendgrid, AWS SES, Resend, or Mailgun.

+Set the email address which admil emails will be sent to in `PRIVATE_ADMIN_EMAIL`.

+You can add additional calls to sendAdminEmail() for any other events you want to monitor.

 ## Add Your Content

 After the steps above, you’ll have a working version like the demo page.
 However, it’s not branded, and doesn’t have your content.
 The following checklist helps you customize the template to make a SaaS homepage for your company.